Angus-Paillaugue/Chat/README.md

  - [x] Fix "Sign-out" button on Dashboard
  - [x] Be able to mention users in messages
  - [x] Be able to include files in messages
- - [-] Be able to tell if a message has been seen
+ - [x] Be able to tell if a message has been seen
  - [-] Be able to react to messages
  - [-] Be able to delete own messages
  - [-] Put $pageMetaData in all the website pages